 Although their popularity waned, this shoe enjoyed a solid revival in the 20th century.
 Now, it’s a celebrity favorite, especially the Gucci's Princeton Horsebit slippers!

 Clogs are mule shoes traditionally made entirely of wood.
 Since they can't flex like other shoes for women, they make up for it with a curved toe (aka cast).

 Wooden footwear goes back to the time of Greek tragedies.
 The earliest example of clogs, however, was seen in the 13th century Netherlands.

 Nowadays, clogs often stand tall – with heights ranging from six to eight inches.
 Once used as protective footwear, clogs have become mainstays for the designer Chanel and many other luxury shoe designers.

 Swedish Hasbeens have even made clogs their whole brand!
 Mules also now come sherpa-lined and in more fun upper prints and colors.
-The most famous plastic clogs are Crocs!

 This ungendered shoe style’s origin comes from the Indigenous peoples in America and Canada.
 In fact, the word “moccasin” derives from the Algonquian language Powhatan word, “makasin”, meaning shoe.

 The sole and sides are made continuously and stitched at the top.
 It may come with a vamp, which is a type of leather panel.
 Moccasins were originally made with deerskin or another type of soft leather.